automated-bots/GitLab-Bot/README.md

 export TELEGRAM_ENABLED=false
 ```

-### Running Production

-For production you could also copy `.env.example` to `.env` file.

-In production we use Docker, see [docker-compose.yml](docker-compose.yml) file to start the Docker container leveraging Docker Compose.

-Start the container using: `docker compose up` or start in the background using: `docker compose up -d`.
-_Note:_ If you instaled Docker Compose manually, the script name is `docker-compose` instead of `docker compose`.

 ## Adding Webhook

-Add your URL as Webhook in your GitLab project, under: `Settings` -> `Webhooks` in the menu.
+Add your URL as Webhook in your GitLab project, in your GitLab repository go to: `Settings` -> `Webhooks` in the menu.

 Secret token is not required.